Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

-As the MWP solving task is the desirable testbed for evaluating the reasoning capabilities, a series of studies have been developed to discuss the abilities of LLMs for solving MWPs.
-Researchers find that prompting the LLMs with effective planning strategies could activate the potential of LLMs, which results in impressive results on MWP solving under the zero/few-shot scenarios.
-Chain-of-thought is a typical promoting strategy that is meant to decompose a complicated MWP to sub-questions such that LLMs could conduct reasoning step by step~\cite{Wei:arxiv2023}.
+Also, some researchers~\cite{zhang:ijcai2020} apply knowledge distillation to MWP solving tasks, which learns a smaller model from a large pre-trained generic model but may also include some unexpected noise. \item \textbf{Zero/few-shot complex MWPs in real-world scenarios.} MWP solving usually encounters problems with complex reasoning steps under zero-shot.
+Chain-of-Thought (CoT) is a typical prompting strategy that is meant to decompose a complicated MWP into sub-questions such that LLMs could conduct reasoning step by step~\cite{Wei:arxiv2023}.
 Follow-up methods improve it by designing more interactive prompting or constructing more efficient demonstrations~\cite{Wang:arxiv2023, Zhang:arxiv2022, Zhou:arxiv2022, Zheng:arxiv2023,lu:arxiv2023}.
-With the emergence of the idea of leveraging LLMs as an agent~\cite{guo:arxiv2023}, researchers~\cite{chen:tmlr2023} delegate the computation to a program interpreter, which can be conducted by the LLMs and executed by a Python interpreter.
-In this case, the reasoning step can be verified in an iteration manner.
+Similar to the TQA tasks, researchers~\cite{chen:tmlr2023} leverage LLMs as an agent~\cite{guo:arxiv2023} and delegate the computation to a program interpreter, which can be conducted by the LLMs and executed by a Python interpreter. \end{itemize}

+We observe the performance of MWP solving has a large variance across different datasets in Table~\ref{tab:qg_datasets}.
+With the increasing complexity of the modalities and questions, the tasks become more challenging.
+Hence, more advanced and powerful methods should be explored to improve the performance.